RedPillAnalytics/checkmate-examples-archive/obi/README.md

 ```

 Here are a few of the configurations we can define in `obi.testGroups{}`:
-* **libraryFolder:** The folder(s) in the presentation catalog that we want to regression test.
+* **libraryFolder:** The folder(s) in the presentation catalog that we want to test.
 This can be a colon (:) separated list of catalog folders, and Checkmate recursively includes every analysis in those folders.
 * **compareText:** By default, Checkmate uses hash values of logical SQL and query results to facilitate faster comparisons, which improves performance when logical SQL is very complicated, or the analysis returns a lot of records in the result set.
 Setting this to `true` enables the full text search of the results.
 We are using the default value of `false`.
 * **showOutput:** Output more information about the execution of each regression test.
 Feel free to set this to `true` to see the logical SQL being executed, any error stack generated, etc. We are using the default value of `false`.
 * **impersonateUser:** Specify a user that you want to impersonate for this test group.
 This allows us to configure multiple test groups that run the same regression tests but with different security profiles.
 This requires that the `adminUser` specified above be granted the `impersonate` privilege, which is not granted by default.